zuozhenggh/learning-library/sprints/data-management/sprint-provision-dcat-instance/sprint-provision-dcat-instance.md

 5. Select your compartment where you would like to provision the Data Catalog instance.
 In this example, we selected a compartment named **`training-dcat-compartment`** from the **Create In Compartment** drop-down list.

-6. Enter a name for your Data Catalog instance in the **Name** field.
+6. Enter a name for your Data Catalog instance in the **Name** field, and then click **Create Data Catalog**.

     ![The completed Create Data Catalog dialog box is displayed.
 The Create Data Catalog button is highlighted.](./images/create-data-catalog.png " ")

-7. Click **Create Data Catalog**.
-The Data Catalog instance is created and displayed in the **Data Catalogs** page.
+7. The Data Catalog instance is created and displayed in the **Data Catalogs** page.
+To use your newly created Data Catalog instance, click the instance name link in the **Name** column.

     ![The newly created Data Catalog instance is displayed with an Active state.](./images/click-data-catalog.png " ")

-8. To use your newly created data catalog instance, click the instance name link in the **Name** column.

 ## Learn More